-Mountainsmith are another of those excellent US brands that we have had our eye on for awhile which is almost unknown in Europe but are designing and producing great products.
-At Valley and Peak, one of our goals is to bring to the UK and Europe brands not found easily outside of their home country and enabling our customers old and new to quickly and without having to resort to waiting to pay import duties, processing fees etc to get their hands on some of best equipment out there.
-We do all the hard work, you just click the buy button.
-Mountainsmith joins an increasing list of difficult to source brands that Valley and Peak retail, including CNOC Outdoors, Cascade Wild, Easton, Vesuv, Lawson Equipment, Eifel Outdoor Equipment and PreTents.
+Mountainsmith is one of those excellent US brands that we've had our eye on for a while.
+Although it's almost unknown in Europe, they're designing and producing fantastic products.
+At Valley and Peak, one of our goals is to introduce brands to the UK and Europe that are not easily found outside their home countries.
+This allows our customers to quickly get their hands on some of the best equipment without dealing with import duties, processing fees, and long waits.
+We handle the hard work, so all you have to do is click the buy button.
+Mountainsmith joins a growing list of hard-to-source brands that Valley and Peak retails, including Cascade Wild, Easton, Lawson Equipment, and PreTents.

-Mountainsmith founded in Golden, Colorado in 1979, was born and bred in the Rockies.
-The story began with Colorado outdoorsmen in need of seriously durable gear that could withstand the rigors of their backcountry pursuits.
-As their expeditions became longer and more remote, they realized that commercial gear couldn’t keep up with their adventures—so they built their own.
-With weeks at a time in the woods, they'd come up with new ideas and prototypes out of any materials on-hand, not just building gear, but building a lifestyle and brand that is still rooted in its connection to the Rockies.
+Founded in Golden, Colorado, in 1979, Mountainsmith was born and bred in the Rockies.
+The story began with Colorado outdoorsmen needing seriously durable gear that could withstand the rigours of their backcountry pursuits.
+As their expeditions became longer and more remote, they realised that commercial gear couldn’t keep up with their adventures, so they built their own.
+Spending weeks at a time in the woods, they would come up with new ideas and prototypes using any materials on hand, building not just gear, but a lifestyle and brand that remains deeply connected to the Rockies.

-These are our favorite pieces of gear from Mountainsmith.
+Here are our favourite pieces of gear from Mountainsmith:

 Zerk 40 Backpack

-We been loading it up and walking short distances, (we are too busy making and selling gear to get out yet)!
-This is very much a first impression, but there are good reviews out there to give us confidence in stocking the pack.
-In my experience rather like trail shoes and boots, it doesn't take long to work out if gear is comfortable or not.
-The Zerk 40 is a nice carry, with it fitting very nicely in the fast and light category.
-Some packs I have loved straight away and some I've put on and instantly disliked.
-I think the very wide padded shoulder straps, typically found on 'running vest style' pack very much contributes to this comfort.
+We've been loading up the ZERK 40 and walking short distances with it (we're too busy making and selling gear to get out for longer treks just yet!).
+This is very much a first impression, but the positive reviews out there give us confidence in stocking the pack.
+From my experience, similar to trying out trail shoes and boots, it doesn't take long to determine if gear is comfortable.
+The ZERK 40 carries nicely and fits well into the fast-and-light category.
+Some packs I've loved straight away, while others I've instantly disliked.
+The comfort is largely due to the very wide padded shoulder straps, typical of 'running vest style' packs.

-I put in my favorite items suitable for a few days, with all the comforts and skimping on none.
-Food, water and fuel in not including in this base weight of 7.4 kg.
-This includes a UL 2 person tent, -3°C sleeping bag/quilt hybrid, an UL camp chair system.
-I will post up in full shortly the complete gear list.
-The purpose of this was to show how much you could get in a 40 litre pack like the Zerk 40.
+I packed my favourite items for a few days, ensuring I didn't skimp on any comforts.
+Food, water, and fuel are not included in this base weight of 7.4 kg.
+My gear includes a UL 2-person tent, a -3°C sleeping bag/quilt hybrid, and a UL camp chair system.
+I will post the complete gear list shortly to show how much you can fit in a 40-litre pack like the ZERK 40.
 The pack weighs a scant 822g and is made from recycled 210D EXTREEMA Nylon Ripstop and recycled 210D Oxford.

-What I love about this pack, apart from the comfort and low weight, is that it has 9 external pockets so loads of stuff is in arms reach without taking the pack off.
+What I love about this pack, besides its comfort and low weight, is its nine external pockets.
+These pockets keep plenty of items within arm's reach without having to take the pack off.

 You can find full details, specs, videos and price on our website here